GeoffreyKarnbach/AuditProvenanceTool/docs/architecture.md

 ## Distributed Microservice Benefits

-This architecture provides:
+This architecture was chosen to leverage several key advantages:

-- **Scalability**: Each component can be scaled independently based on load.
+- **Scalability**: Each component can be scaled independently.
+If NLP processing becomes a bottleneck, only the `pq-analyzer-service` needs more resources.
-- **Separation of Concerns**: Services are decoupled and focused on specific tasks.
+- **Separation of Concerns**: Each service is highly focused.
+The NLP experts can work on the PQ Analyzer without needing to understand the intricacies of Apache Jena, and vice-versa.
-- **Technology Flexibility**: Services use the best-suited languages (Java for semantic reasoning and managing transactions, Python for NLP, Angular for UI).
+- **Technology Flexibility**: Each service uses the best-suited language for its task (e.g., Python for its rich NLP ecosystem, Java for its robust handling of transactions and type safety in the orchestrator).
-- **Robustness**: Failures in one service do not crash the entire system.
+- **Robustness**: The asynchronous, distributed nature means that a failure in one analysis service does not crash the entire system.
+The Director can handle such failures gracefully.